Charlierusso/Neural-Net-Project/README.md

-Neural Netowrk Project on accurate sports betting predictions for CS152
+Neural Network Project on an immersive AI assistant like you see in the movies
 <a href="project_prop.html">View Project Proposal</a>